-Jay Cooke State Park is a 4 mile lightly trafficked out and back trail located near McGregor, MN that features a river and is good for all skill levels.
+Jay Cooke State Park is a 4 mile lightly trafficked out and back trail located near McGregor, Minnesota that features a river and is good for all skill levels.
 The trail is primarily used for hiking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash